percona/pmm-doc/docs/get-started/advisors.md

 # Advisors
 Percona Advisors provide automated insights and recommendations within Percona Monitoring and Management.
 These proactive insights help you uncover problems before they become larger issues (e.g., security posture, configuration, performance).

-Advisor is a set of automated checks to investigate a specific case, and Advisors, before today, focused on Security, Configuration, and Performance.
+Advisors offer a set of automated checks to investigate a broad range of possible issues.
+Previously, Advisors focused only on Security, Configuration, and Performance issues.

 ## Prerequisites for accessing Advisor checks
 All checks are hosted on Percona Platform.
 PMM Server automatically downloads them from here when the **Advisors** and **Telemetry** options are enabled in PMM under **Configuration > Settings > Advanced Settings**.
 Both these options are enabled by default.